A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Examples

 Let us summarize our considerations. \begin{conclusions} The unicycle answers positively question \eqref{main_question}.
 In such a situation nonholonomic trajectories are characterized by equations $\alpha=const$ and $\dot\varphi=const$.
 A nonholonomic trajectory is an unconstrained one if and only if at least one of these constants vanishes.

 The positive answer to \eqref{main_question} will not be affected by adding a $G$-invariant potential term to the Lagrangian. \end{conclusions}

 \end{example}

 \begin{example}{The two-wheeled carriage} This example of a nonholonomically constrained system is introduced following \cite{Favretti_1998, Crampin_Mestdag_2010}.
-It is a natural generalization of the system studied in the previous paragraph.
-Again it is a system on a Lie group with a left-invariant constraints distribution and, by choosing a proper completing distribution, we can consider it in the common setting of Sections \ref{sec:chaplygin} and \ref{sec:lie_groups} as discussed in Remark \ref{rem:Chapl_as_Lie}.
+It is a natural generalization of the system studied in Example~\ref{ex:unicycle}.
+Again it is a system on a Lie group with a left-invariant constraints distribution and, by choosing a proper completing distribution, we can consider it in the common setting of Sections~\ref{sec:chaplygin} and \ref{sec:lie_groups} as discussed in Remark~\ref{rem:Chapl_as_Lie}.

-Consider a two-wheeled carriage mowing without slipping on the plane (see figure \ref{fig:carriage}).
+Consider a two-wheeled carriage mowing without slipping on the plane (see figure~\ref{fig:carriage}).
 The position of the carriage is determined by an element $\left((x,y,\varphi),\psi_1,\psi_2\right)$ of the Lie group $H=SE(2)\times S^1\times S^1$.
 Here $(x,y)$ is the position of the center of mass, angle $\varphi$ describes the orientation of the axis, while angles $\psi_1$ and $\psi_2$ specify the rotation of the wheels.

 Parameters of the system include its total mass $m=m_0+2m_1$, being the sum of the mas of the carriage $m_0$ and two masses of the wheels $m_1$; the distance between the center of mass and the axis $l$; the inertia of the whole system with respect to the $\pa_\varphi$-axis $J$, the inertia of each wheel $I$, the distance between the wheels $2w$ and the radius of each wheel $R$.